-- 3. Ensure that the security group in which you're launching your instance has ports 80 (HTTP) and 3389 (RDP) open for inbound traffic.
-Port 80 allows computers outside of the instance to connect with HTTP.
-If port 80 is not open, the WordPress site can't be accessed from outside the instance.
+- 3. Ensure that the security group in which you're launching your instance has ports 80 (HTTP), 443 (HTTPS), and 3389 (RDP) open for inbound traffic.
+Ports 80 and 443 allow computers outside of the instance to connect with HTTP and HTTPS.
+If these ports are not open, the WordPress site can't be accessed from outside the instance.
 Port 3389 allows you to connect to the instance with Remote Desktop Protocol. - 4.
 Connect to your instance.